kaycebasques/cube/README.md

 ## Notes

-Notes are ordered chronologically, with the oldest stuff at the bottom.
+Notes are ordered chronologically, with the oldest stuff at the top.
 I'll use H3 sections to make it easier to tell separate ideas apart.

 ### This is actually my second attempt